 innochecksum [options] file_name

-It reads an InnoDB tablespace file, calculates the checksum for each page, compares the calculated checksum to the stored checksum, and reports mismatches, which indicate damaged pages.
-It was originally developed to speed up verifying the integrity of tablespace files after power outages but can also be used after file copies.
-Because checksum mismatches will cause InnoDB to deliberately shut down a running server, it can be preferable to use innochecksum rather than waiting for a server in production usage to encounter the damaged pages.
+The tool reads an InnoDB tablespace file, calculates the checksum for each page, compares the calculated checksum to the stored checksum, and reports mismatches, which indicate damaged pages.
+It was originally developed to speed up verifying the integrity of tablespace files after power outages, but can also be used after file copies.
+Because checksum mismatches causes InnoDB to deliberately shut down a running server, it can be preferable to use innochecksum rather than waiting for a server in production usage to encounter damaged pages.

 innochecksum supports the following options.
 For options that refer to page numbers, the numbers are zero-based.